rokwire/rokwire-docs/writingstyleguide.md

 [//]: <Question: Can we say "Illinois app" without "the", "Illinois" without "app"?
 Or should it always be styled "the Illinois app"?>

 **Rokwire**
-: an open-source software platform for building a variety of mobile services based on easily connected data streams.
+: an open source software platform for building a variety of mobile services based on easily connected data streams.
 The Illinois app and Safer Illinois are two mobile products built on the Rokwire platform.
 Multiple organizations are associated with the Rokwire project.

 >Possible Uses: *Rokwire Initiative* and *Rokwire Platform* and *Rokwire Community*